RAKWireless/basicstation/README.md

 # LoRa Basics™ Station for Docker

-This project deploys a LoRaWAN gateway with Basics™ Station Packet Forward protocol using Docker or Balena.io.
-It runs on a PC, a Raspberry Pi, Compute Module or balenaFin with SX1301, SX1302, SX1303 or SX1308 LoRa concentrators (e.g. RAK831, RAK833, RAK2245, RAK2246, RAK2247, RAK2287, RAK5146, Seeed WM1302 and IMST iC880a among others).
+This project deploys a LoRaWAN gateway with Basics™ Station Packet Forward protocol using Docker.
+It runs on a PC, a Raspberry Pi or a Compute Module with SX1301, SX1302, SX1303 or SX1308 LoRa concentrators (e.g. RAK831, RAK833, RAK2245, RAK2246, RAK2247, RAK2287, RAK5146, Seeed WM1302 and IMST iC880a among others).

 ## Table of Contents